Executive Burnout, Mental Health

 Burnout is increasingly becoming more common among workers.
 If you are experiencing burnout symptoms, the most important thing you can do is take some time to recover.

-If you have been struggling with burnout and can’t manage to recover on your own, we are here to help.
-At White River Manor, we have a holistic approach to burnout recovery involving body, mind and spiritPlease contact us today to learn more about our therapy programs and how we can support you.
+If you have been struggling with burnout and can’t recover on your own, we are here to help.
+At White River Manor, we take a holistic approach to burnout recovery that involves body, mind, and spiritPlease contact us today to learn more about our therapy programs and how we can support you.